 “When we reviewed our first year of four-day weeks, we realized we launched more features than the previous year.
 This surprised us and helped us commit to continuing with the schedule.
 The real value of a four-day week comes from healthy pressure and forced downtime.
 Since we know we only have four days to get our work done, we work smarter to avoid distractions and cut through the procrastination [...] and with a three-day weekend, every person is poised to start their work on Monday.”

 San Francisco-based company Monograph has implemented a four-day week since its founding.
-As well as seeing improvements to employee health and concentration, CEO Robert Yuen realized his company’s flexible working conditions made the switch to working from home due to COVID a lot smoother.
+As well as seeing improvements to employee well-being and concentration, CEO Robert Yuen realized his company’s flexible working conditions made the switch to working from home due to COVID a lot smoother.
 Writing about his experience, he says:

 By looking at the above examples, there’s a common theme of knowing what results an organization wants to achieve before going into a trial or reduced hours work week.
+Look at four-day work week statistics, trial studies, and individual companies who have tried it out to make an informed decision about how to structure your company's work week.

 By knowing that the end goal was to improve efficiency and employee health, Perpetual Guardian, PPC Protect and Microsoft Japan were able to tailor their implementation of the four-day week and reduce hours for their working staff with measurable results.